 Sixty Plus Program

 Ohio State Law (Section 3345.27 of the Ohio Revised Code - House Bill 147 - effective March 30, 1999) permits the qualifying student to attend any state college or university without paying "tuition or matriculation" fees*.
 This program is available only for regular classroom undergraduate courses offered on the Athens and regional campuses and only if space is available in the class.
+Online or eCampus courses do not qualify.

 Registration will be processed only after priority registration for other students is completed.